tinovyatkin/stylelint-config-amp/README.md

 ### Limitations

-styleling at the moment have to rules to check allowed declarations within `@keyframes` and I planing to submit pull request for such rule.
+`stylelint` at the moment has no rules to check allowed declarations within `@keyframes` and I'm planing to submit pull request for such rule(s).
-We also don't check for maximum CSS size, nor for pseudo selectors used without tag names (it's prohibited at AMP) - I'm planing to submit such rules pull request to styleling however.
+We also don't check for maximum CSS size, nor for pseudo selectors used without tag names (it's prohibited at AMP) - I'm planing to submit such rules pull request to `stylelint` too.

 ## [Changelog](CHANGELOG.md)